What is GAP Funding?

 I have been funding transactional or “same-day” closings (wholesale flips) for real estate investors for many years.
 This same-day practice enables investors with limited funds and/or poor credit to engage in wholesale deals and generate substantial profits.
 Often, these investors have had to put up an Earnest Money Deposit (“EMD”) when they contracted to buy the property.
 Still, these amounts are minimal in comparison to the amount of money they need to purchase their properties.
 These wholesale flips are often referred to as an A-B and B-C transaction or “double closing”.
 The letter “A” refers to the original seller, letter [...]

-Transactional Funding for Raw Land
+Can Transactional Funding be Used for Raw Land Investing?

 What is Shadowing in a Real Estate Closing and Why is it Important?